-Students should note that any change of contact information on Moodle at http://my.uopeople.org is not considered a formal change of contact information.
-Please note that, to ensure receipt of important announcements from the University, students should check that spam filters are set to receive email from University of the People.
+Students should note that any change of contact information on Moodle at http://my.uopeople.org is not considered a formal change of contact information; you must notify the office of Student Services.
+Finally, to ensure receipt of important announcements from the University, students should check that spam filters are set to receive email from University of the People.